jittya/KMMT/README.md

 ```

 #### Platform Specific Blocks in ViewModel
-If you want to execute anything specific to a perticular platform use Platform Blocks
+Execute anything specific to a particular platform using Platform Blocks
 ```kotlin

 isAndroid {